3 Carrollton-Farmers Branch ISD Teachers On Leave After 'Derogatory' Language About Asians Used On Test

 The district also said it had recently launched a diversity training initiative for staff.
 They also will enhance training opportunities in an effort to create a more inclusive and respectful environment.

-Statement Released by CFBISD#CFBISD pic.twitter.com/ZRJ88mgjgsREAD MORE: Watch The Derek Chauvin Trial Live
+Statement Released by CFBISD#CFBISD pic.twitter.com/ZRJ88mgjgsREAD MORE: Texas Man Chance Wallace Faces 15 Years In Prison For Child Pornography

 — CFBISD (@CFBISD) March 31, 2021